Create bookmarks in Power BI Desktop to share insights and build stories

-When in View mode, there are a few features to notice:
+When in View mode, there are some features to notice.

-- You can exit View mode by selecting Exit from the Bookmarks pane, or by selecting the X found in the bookmark title bar.
+You can exit View mode by selecting Exit from the Bookmarks pane or by selecting the X on the bookmark title bar.

-When you're in View mode, you can close the Bookmarks pane (by clicking the X on that pane) to provide more space for your presentation.
-And while in View mode, all visuals are interactive and available for cross-highlighting, just as they would otherwise be when interacting with them.
+When you're in View mode, you can close the Bookmarks pane, by selecting the X on that pane, to provide more space for your presentation.
+All visuals are interactive when they're in View mode and available for cross-highlighting, just as they would be when you interact directly with them.

-With the release of bookmarks, the new Selection pane is also introduced.
-The Selection pane provides a list of all objects on the current page, and allows you to select the object and specify whether a given object is visible.
+Related to the Bookmarks pane, the Selection pane provides a list of all objects on the current page and allows you to select an object and specify whether it's visible.

-You can select an object using the Selection pane.
-Also, you can toggle whether the object is currently visible by clicking the eye icon to the right of the visual.
+In the Selection pane, you select an object and toggle whether the object is currently visible by selecting the eye icon to the right of the object.

-When a bookmark is added, the visible status of each object is also saved based on its setting in the Selection pane.
+When you add a bookmark, the visibility status of each object is also saved, based on its setting in the Selection pane.

-It's important to note that slicers continue to filter a report page, regardless of whether they are visible.
-As such, you can create many different bookmarks, with different slicer settings, and make a single report page appear very different (and highlight different insights) in various bookmarks.
+It's important to note that slicers continue to filter a report page, regardless of whether they're visible.
+As such, you can create many different bookmarks, with different slicer settings, and make a single report page appear different (and highlight different insights) in various bookmarks.